Skip to main content

 All node types support variable mappings, allowing you to reference data from previous nodes throughout your entire workflow.

-• Merge Node: Access merged data for processing
+• Access merged data from parallel branches

 Variable mappings are a universal feature in Splox.
 Every node can access outputs from any previously executed node in the workflow.